 I calculated both Justin’s and mine, and for about $2.30 a month, we can offset our footprint!
 YAY!

 This quiz is super fun to take and very eye-opening because even if you buy mostly plastic-free, there’s still a lot of secret plastic you might not be seeing.

 I think this is the most important part!
 For as little as $3-5 a month, rePurpose will intercept & recycle an amount of plastic waste equivalent to your unique footprint calculated above.

 rePurpose has partnered with three different organizations at this time, and when you offset with them, you get real-time tracking of both your social and environmental impact (volume recycled, type of plastic, workers impacted) at the beginning of every month.

 rePurpose focuses on lower-end, hard-to-recycle plastic instead of the more valuable plastic like PET.

-Over 50 million informal workers worldwide spend their entire lives dealing with the consequences of our mindless consumption, all without recognition as environmental heroes or access to basic healthcare or education that traps them in a generational cycle of abject poverty.
+Over 50 million waste picker workers worldwide spend their entire lives dealing with the consequences of our mindless consumption, all without access to basic healthcare or education that traps them in a generational cycle of abject poverty.

 In India, a waste picker on average spends 12 hours a day scavenging for recyclable waste in dumpsters and landfills, earning less than $5 from an exploitative supply chain.